ydlamba/clay/pages/Base.md

-- >**Clay** represents how passing interests either take permanent shape or return to base.
-Some solidify; others are broken down to begin anew.
+- >***Clay*** represents how passing interests either take permanent shape or return to base.
+  Some crystallize; others are broken down to begin anew.
 - [[Now]]